HSLdevcom/jore4-flux/README.md

   to the cluster as a volume.
 - We don't have a `key-vault` locally, so instead of using the `secret store CSI driver`, we'll have to map the secrets to the pods directly as files from the host machine

+## Docker-compose

+- needs docker 20.x
+- should test if can reach a the service on the host on Mac as well
+- script to download and unzip latest version
+- how to run all
+- how to run only few services
+- how to overwrite some values